internetofwater/geoconnex-hydrosource/README.md

 # Outstanding items

-1. Decide domain for hydrosource pygeoapi e.g. https://features.hydrosource.ornl.gov
+1. Decide domain for hydrosource pygeoapi e.g. https://features.hydrosource.ornl.gov and configure in pygeoapi.config.yml
 2. Decide what particular cross-dataset collections should be published.
 THe current one is some kind of combination of powerplants and dams.
 Perhaps there should be powerplants, dams, lakes, and stream reaches
 3. Decide on `hydrosource_id` scheme to implement for each collection across Hydrosource datasets
 4. Decide on `uri` geoconnex identifier scheme for each collection eg https://geoconnex.us/ornl/hydrosource/dams/<hydrosouce_id>